Mansi-sengar/pbel_project/README.md

 🚀 Deployment Ready: The best model was exported and integrated with a custom GUI for real-time IPL match outcome prediction.

+✅ Conclusion

+This project successfully demonstrates how IBM Watson Studio AutoAI can be leveraged to automate the machine learning lifecycle for predicting IPL match outcomes.
+By using AutoAI, we were able to:

+⚫️ Quickly preprocess and analyze a real-world IPL dataset

+⚫️ Automatically build, evaluate, and select the best-performing model pipeline

+⚫️ Gain insights through model explainability and feature importance

+⚫️ Seamlessly integrate the trained model into a user-friendly GUI for live prediction

+⚫️ Despite facing challenges like missing data, class imbalance, and deployment alignment, the project achieved its objective of creating a scalable,      explainable, and deployable solution for sports analytics using no-code/low-code AI tools.

+⚫️ This approach highlights the power and potential of automated AI platforms in democratizing data science and accelerating model development for         real world applications.